-A comic about a medieval wizard, his warrior wife, and the small blue gnome who hates him.
+Pewfell is a webcomic about a witless wizard, his warrior wife, and the weird little gnome who squats in their sideboard.

 Here are some links to things you might also enjoy: If you'd like to submit something send it to: email@example.com

 Atland: My old pal Nate Piekos (of Blambot fame) has a great new fantasy webcomic that Pewfell fans are sure to enjoy.

 Battlegate: is a new and so far very entertaining fantasy epic.
 Well drawn in a clean, colorful, cute style.

 Bruno the Bandit: Ian McDonald's been producing this very funny fantasy strip for a long time now - check it out!

 Clan of the Cats: A beatifully colored strip drawn in a more realistic style about Chelsea Chattan, a witch who is also afflicted by an ancient family curse.
 The stories deal with supernatural themes mainly, but also creep into the realm of normal everyday life.

 Knights of the Sroud - Brilliantly drawn gritty fantasy following five vigilante women in a life and death struggle against slavery.